wz414-labs/sfx_vendor_e/README.md

 - include additional F-Droid repos with: `FDROID_EXTRA_REPOS := true` - see [additional_repos.xml][fdroid-repos]
 - add these to either PRODUCT_PACKAGES in the same mk or add these to `EOS_CUSTOM_PACKAGES` in `device/<vendor>/<codename>/vendorsetup.sh`

-Note: additional repos for F-Droid need to be enabled in F-Droid manually to use them.
+Note1: additional repos for F-Droid need to be enabled in F-Droid manually to use them.
 This ensures that you just have enabled what you need/want.

+Note2: enabling the additional repos need either clearing the app data of F-Droid (settings) or a factory reset to make them appear [(background)][fdroid-reset]

 Example config which includes F-Droid + privilege ext. + additional repos and AuroraStore: